Joooorek/Joooorek/README.md

 <h1 align="center">Hello, i`m Georgy</h1>
-<h3 align="left">Я Backend PHP Developer а также GLua Developer (немного). В основном я занимаюсь разработкой веб-сайтов с использованием авторизации посредствам сервиса Steam. Также я создаю карты на базе игры Garry`s Mod с использованием программы Valve Hammer Editor. В рамках level design я создаю различные ассеты: текстуры, модели и иногда звуки. Для этого я использую такие программы как:
+<h3 align="left">I am a Backend PHP Developer and also a GLua Developer (a bit).
+I mainly develop websites using Steam authorization.
+I also create maps based on Garry`s Mod game using Valve Hammer Editor program.
+Within level design I create various assets: textures, models and sometimes sounds.
+For this I use such programs as:<br>
 - Blender 3.6<br>
 - VTFEdit<br>
 - Photoshop<br>
 - Substance Painter<br><br>

-В рамках GLua я создаю пользовательские интерфейсы а также не сложные серверные скрипты. <br><br>
+Within GLua I create user interfaces and also not complex server-side scripts.<br><br>

-В данный момент я занимаюсь разработкой веб инфраструктуры для игрового проекта <a target="_blank" href="https://atroll.net/"> Alternative Trolleybus</a></h3>
+At the moment I am developing web infrastructure for a game project <a target="_blank" href="https://atroll.net/"> Alternative Trolleybus</a></h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">